Eating more to lose weight sounds counterintuitive, but it’s actually one of the best strategies there is.

 Of course, this doesn’t mean that you ALWAYS have to choose the high-volume foods.
 There’s a time and a place for all food.
 But when your goal is weight loss, getting more high volume foods into your diet is going to be extremely helpful.

-Another swap I like is adding some cauliflower rice to my regular rice to pump up the volume without many calories!
 There are tons of other “hacks” like this- as long as you are focusing on higher volume foods, you’ll find this weight loss journey much, much easier.
+Let’s look at one more example:

 Want more content like this?